coolshare/NewFramework-SchemaDriven/README.md

         ]
       }
 </pre>
       As you can see above, fields in each view definition will overwrite the props with the same name in the "schema" so that each view can have its own characters.
+For example, "StudentView" and "TeacherView" both contain "Campus.name" but each wants to display the campus names in its own order so they use "typeList" to tell the order differently
       </p>
       </ul>
   </div>